Securities Exchange Act of 1934: Other trading platforms

-Issuers
+Issues

 While the 1933 Act recognizes that timely information about the issuer is vital to effective pricing of securities, the 1933 Act's disclosure requirement (the registration statement and prospectus) is a one-time affair.
 The 1934 Act extends this requirement to securities traded in the secondary market.
 Provided that the company has more than a certain number of shareholders and has a certain amount of assets (500 shareholders, above $10 million in assets, per Act sections 12, 13, and 15), the 1934 Act requires that issuers regularly file company information with the SEC on certain forms (the annual 10-K filing and the quarterly 10-Q filing).
 The filed reports are available to the public via EDGAR.
 If something material happens with the company (change of CEO, change of auditing firm, destruction of a significant number of company assets), the SEC requires that the company issue within 4 business days an 8-K filing that reflects these changed conditions (see Regulation FD).
 With these regularly required filings, buyers are better able to assess the worth of the company, and buy and sell the stock according to that information.